-Pvc also is known as polyvinyl chloride or polychloroethene, is a thermoplastic.
+Pvc, also known as polyvinyl chloride or polychloroethene, is a thermoplastic.
 It softens up when heated and hardens up when cooled.
 Pvc is made by polymerization of the monomer vinyl chloride CH2=CHCl.

-The more plasticizers are added the pvc turns softer.
-It is the most common type of plastic that is used for domestic and industrial products.
+The more plasticizers are added, the more pvc turns softer.
+It is the most common plastic type used for domestic and industrial products.
 Pvc can further be classified under upvc and cpvc.

 It is a great substitute for timber wood and aluminum.
 It is quite easy and simple to install.